helpdao/donation-portal/squads/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is just a template to organize various help squads within a single app.
-And each squad will have it's own route.
+This is a template created with **create-react-app** to organize various help squads within a single app.
+Each squad will have it's own route.
 Feel free to add improvements or changes :)

 ## How to run